ITrust/docker-images/elastalert/README.md

-## Elastalert image properties
+## Elastalert image properties and behaviour

-This image has been made with the following build arguments:
+This image has been built for Elasticsearch 2.* and is made with the following build arguments:

 - `elastalert_rules_folder="/opt/rules"`
 - `elastert_installation_path="/opt/elastalert"`

 ### Mounting a configuration file

-By default the entrypoint script launching elastalert uses `/opt/elastalert/config.yaml`, mounting this config file from a volume wil inhibit all configuration throught environement variables.
+By default the entrypoint script launching elastalert uses `/opt/elastalert/config.yaml`, mounting this config file from a volume will inhibit all configuration throught environement variables.

 ### Mounting rules folder: